Cody Anderson, radio pioneer and long-time general manager of WDAS 105.3, dies

+When asked what he thought would be his legacy, Anderson responded, “I would imagine the commitment to the community.”

+Anderson said he believed that no voice is special until it has been heard.
+He will be remembered for allowing people that had no voice to have a voice.

-He leaves behind a wife and his sons Bill and Kyle Anderson.
+Anderson leaves behind his wife Verna, daughter Theresa and sons Bill and Kyle.

 Log In